-The one-stop solution to finally sort out all your summer bug problems …
+A one-stop natural solution to finally sort out all your bug problems …

 Nothing is more annoying than mosquitos.
 Either it’s that incessant buzzy whine that drives you nuts - or one of the silent types that you only feel when they’ve already feasted off your leg.
 And what about the ants invading your pantry and those irritating house flies that insist on dive-bombing you in the kitchen?
 Or the moths that have set up home into your closet?
-And the spiders in the garage?
+And those gnats hovering around the fruit bowl?

-So just how do essential oils work to fend off mosquitos and other bugs?
+So just how do essential oils work to fend off mosquitos, flies, gnats and many other bugs?

 But did you know that certain scents and compounds in essential oils can do the same thing?
 Citronella masks both carbon dioxide and lactic acid in humans, the two scents that are attractive to mosquitoes.
 Other essential oil active compounds, like linalool in lavender, give off a scent that mosquitoes hate.

 Studies have actually shown that linalool has the same effect on a mosquito’s sense of smell as DEET.
 In fact, linalool is often used as an active ingredient in conventional insect repellents.
 It also turns out geraniol, the active compound in geranium oil, was in fact more effective at repelling mosquitoes than linalool - and even citronella - as found in another study.